magi82/magi82.github.io/_temps/2017-5-25-MGStarRatioView-readme.md

 // The current value.
 public var current: CGFloat

-// 별의 최대 갯수 입니다.
+// The maximum number of stars. public var max: Int

-public var max: Int
+// The spacing between stars.

-// The maximum number of stars. public var spacing: CGFloat
+public var spacing: CGFloat

 // The size of the star.